Filaments of crime: Informing policing via thresholded ridge estimation: Discussion and limitations

+Our results show the coverage and potential efficiency of ridge patrolling.
+The ridges calculated with data from 2018 and 95\% confidence intervals in Fig.~\ref{fig:future_experiment} depict how ridge patrolling, hot spot patrols, and epicenter patrols work.
+They demonstrate the ridge patrolling method to be the most efficient, exposing nearly 95\% of Chicago's Part 1 crime incidents to directed patrols.
+If used solely in the epicenter of hot spots by thresholding the data to the highest 5\% of crime report densities, ridges still cover the majority of the crime area while providing patrol presence in the latter.
+Hence, using ridges is more equitable and responsive to the surrounding crime areas than regular epicenter patrolling.
+The selective or all-inclusive use of this method has the advantage and potential of being a high-efficiency crime prevention program.
+Furthermore, we argue that it can be a dynamic and widespread crime prevention measure across a city.

 Our study is not without limitations.
-The methodology applied in this paper does not account for the geometry of street networks, or takes problem places into consideration.
-In other words, our approach does not apply weights to problem places or the certainty level with which routes may be constrained by the topology or street network of the city.
-Therefore, future work could focus on the application of spatial weights to problem areas, and on accounting for the topology of the environment.
-In addition, this work assumes that the organization of patrol routes is implementable solely based on filament optimization, not considering community residents who may want to stop officers or demand more presence \citep{leigh2017predictive}.
-Given the fixed location of hot spots, the desires of residents, and the possible need to redraw routes due disruptive calls and city-specific street layout considerations, such alterations should follow an as-close-as-possible alignment with ridges.
+The methodology applied in this paper does not apply weights to problem places.
+Therefore, future work could focus on the application of spatial weights.
+In addition, this work assumes that the organization of patrol routes is implementable solely based on filament optimization, not considering community residents who may want to stop officers or demand more presence \cite{leigh2017predictive}.
+Given the fixed location of hot spots, the desires of residents, and the possible need to redraw routes due to calls for service or complex routes, such alterations should follow an as-close-as-possible alignment with ridges.

+In addition, the program solely makes use of the geographic locations of prior incidents within a year frame.
+Thus, we do not account for the temporal dimension of the hot spots or incidents.
+However, an adaptation of this program by filtering and grouping incidents into time windows prior to running the program is feasible, which allows for more in-depth investigations.
+For follow-up research, we propose to combine such investigations with the separation of crime types to explore temporal changes in overall distributions, and weight shifts in types of incidents.
+Future work should, therefore, investigate such `hot times' and DREDGE for police work, offering yet another perspective to research on spatio-temporal crime patterns~\cite[see, for example,][]{ratcliffe2004hotspot, Newton2015, Malleson2015}.

+Another limitation of this program is the lack of routing times for when officers should patrol each ridge, providing both spatial and temporal guidance.
+Building on the mention of weight shifts above, ridge segments for percentage-cut areas for different time windows could be weighted for their interest, allowing for time-dependent changes in route templates as well as a duration relying on expected crime density and types.
+On a more practical note, minimum durations for ridge segment traversal could be calculated through building a graph from points such as the ones covered in Section 4.3.
+By using either time estimates for average speed or, more advanced, linking the program into the route time prediction that navigation programs offer, traversal durations could be estimated for given segments.